K-Veschgini/jsonjet/BUILD.md

 # Cross-Platform Build Guide

-This document explains how to build ResonanceDB Server for all supported platforms.
+This document explains how to build JSONJet Server for all supported platforms.

 ## Quick Start